Capital One Financial Corporation research snapshot

 COF AI Trading Strategy Framework

-The COF AI trading strategy is a rules-based framework for a cyclical card lender with banking deposits, auto exposure, commercial loans, and Discover network optionality.
+The COF AI trading strategy is a rules-based framework for a cyclical card lender with banking deposits, auto exposure, commercial loans, Discover network optionality, and Brex growth.
 It is not personal advice and should be paired with live quotes, filings, position sizing, and risk controls.

 Trend-following setup

-Watch for COF to hold the $199 to $203 support zone and reclaim the $208 to $214 resistance band with volume above the 50-day average.
+Watch for COF to hold the $205 to $208 support band and reclaim the $214 to $222 resistance zone with volume above the 20-day average.

-A close below $199 or a failed breakout after Q2 earnings should invalidate the short-term setup.
+A close below $205 or a failed breakout after Q3 earnings should invalidate the short-term setup.

 Mean-reversion setup

-If COF pulls back without a new credit shock, compare price weakness with charge-offs, delinquencies, provision expense, deposits, CET1 capital, and Discover integration updates.
+If COF pulls back toward the $197 to $207 support cluster without a new credit shock, compare price weakness with charge-offs, delinquencies, provision expense, deposits, NIM, CET1 capital, and Discover conversion timing.

-Do not average down without a defined loss limit because card lenders can reprice sharply when losses or funding costs move against them.
+Do not average down without a defined loss limit because card lenders can reprice sharply when losses, funding costs, or regulation move against them.

 Fundamental monitor

-Track card loans, net charge-off rate, 30-plus day delinquencies, deposits, tangible book value, CET1, adjusted EPS, buybacks, network volume, and management commentary on integration costs.
+Track card loans, net charge-off rate, 30-plus day delinquencies, deposits, tangible book value, CET1, adjusted EPS, buybacks, network volume, Discover conversion waves, Brex growth, and marketing spend.

-Reduce confidence if earnings depend on multiple expansion while credit costs, integration spend, or regulatory pressure remain elevated.
+Reduce confidence if earnings depend on multiple expansion while credit costs, integration spend, marketing, or regulatory and legal pressure remain elevated.

 Investment research summary